alvinliu588950/simple-reddit-clone/README.md

 *  Always display a list of top 20 topics (sorted by upvotes, descending) on the homepage.
   * If user upvote or downvote topics,the homepage will refresh immediately to display the correct order of topics.
 * Multiple users vote on the same topic concurrently may happen.
+* Topics and its votes are not real-time.
+But user can recieve the newest data by just refresh the homepage.
 ## Dependencies
 ### Backend: